-Kelly Perry of Philosophy Flowers believes in the transformative power of small, exquisite moments.
+Kelly Perry of Philosophy Flowers and Team Flower believes in the transformative power of small, exquisite moments.
 “Once I really started noticing the beautiful little things, like poppies blooming along the side of the road, a life shift began to happen,” she says.
 Although Perry had always engaged in creative endeavors, from baking wedding cakes (a business she started while in middle school) to event planning, she found her true calling in flowers.

 Today, Perry shares her love for making arrangements that are uninhibited, artistic, and freshly picked from the garden.
 Her approach to designing an arrangement involves three layers, each with a specific purpose.